-This story contains physical and emotional violence and abuse towards children.
+This story depicts physical and emotional violence and abuse towards children.

 They were told not to smoke anymore.
 The Colossus could spot a cigar cherry a mile out and he’d fire off one of those back spears fast enough to have you inhaling the smoke through a new hole in the back of your head.